devel0/worked-hours-tracker/README.md

 ## features

 - admin access to create user, edit contacts, set user work cost, download report
-- user access to toggle work, download report own hours
+- user access to toggle work
+- notes can be inserted when job toggled on and will reported in the report

 ## install (docker)